lucajanas/distributed-systems/README.md

 For training our model and evaluating the model goodness on the test data, it is necessary to randomly divide our dataset into training and test data.
 In this case, we use 70% of the data for training our model and the remaining 30% we use for our test validation.
 For a reproducible result, we have fixed a seed value.

 We can now use the pyspark.ml.classification module to apply multinomial logistic regression on our training dataset.
 On this trained model we can apply our test data set and compare the predicted values with the true output values from the test data.
-Since we have systematically simulated our data, it is not surprising that we have produced a model with perfect predictive power.
-This result is reflected in the evaluation measures explained in Question 4.
+Since we have systematically simulated our data, it is not surprising that we have produced a model with a very good predictive power.
+This result is reflected in the evaluation measures explained in question 4.

 3. How does your analytical approach work and what changed compared to a non distributed version of the algorithm?
 Describe the algorithm that you chose to derive a solution with a focus on the tradeoffs that have been made in the distributed environment.

+The algorithm we chose to derive a solution is multinomial logistic regression.
+Typically, logistic regression is used for binary outcome prediction.
+In our case, we have three categorical outcomes, so that's why we resort to multinomial logistic regression.
+For simplicity, we will use binary logistic regression first for the explanation, since the multinomial version is based on it.
+Logistic regression is a parametric classification model from supervised learning.
+It is derived from the idea of linear regression.
+Since we do not want to predict an interval scaled target variable as in linear regression, we transform the function in such a way that we congest it into a sigmoid function to obtain probabilities for the occurrence of an outcome 0 or 1.
+For a threshold, we usually consider the cutoff at 0.5 for the classification decisions for 0 or 1.
+What this fit should look like depends on the independent variables, the features.
+The parameters are calculated depending on the available training data.
+The fitted model can be used to read in new input data and estimate the outcome of the target variable.
+For the application of multinominal logistic regression, a separate binary regression is calculated in the background for each outcome category, where the selected outcome is assigned as 1 and all others as 0.
+For the prediction of the outcome, the outcome with the highest probability is selected for each calculated binary logistic regression.

+There are a few tradeoffs in using the distributed environment using spark.
+In the non-distributed environment the pandas library is one of the most used and most powerful data analysis and data manipulation tool.
+In the distributed environment using spark we must resort to using pyspark dataframes in python.
+Unfortunately, the pyspark dataframes has a very limited support of pandas dataframe functions.
+For instance when calculating the statistics for each times series, using column id 'ts_number', we could not just apply the implemented describe() function as it is possible in the pandas dataframe setting.
+That is why we have defined a function groupby_describe() in our project for calculating the statistics using the module pyspark.sql.functions.
+Another aspect in the application of spark is, that spark seems to be slow in a few situations, especially by counting the rows in a spark dataframe.
+That's why in our notebook the counting calculations are commented out.
+If you are interested in the output, just comment them back in.

+Also the Spark machine learning library has limited support of implemented statistic functions, that's why it is often necessary to implement advanced methods manually.

 4. How can your solution be evaluated?
 Discuss how the quality of your analytical solution can be evaluated and present some evaluation statistics as results.
 The actual quality of your forecasts or classification is not of interest, but the process on how to derive evaluation statistics and how one would benchmark multiple models.